doctort57/TriviaGame/README.md

 ## Overview

-A fun triva game celebrating one of my favorite movies using javascript, jquery and timer functions- I never get tired of watching this movie
+A triva game celebrating one of the greatest movies ever using javascript, jquery and timer functions- I never get tired of watching this one

 Please check out the deployed version in Heroku [here](https://godfather.herokuapp.com/)!

 ## Functionality